Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 How to Cut Butternut Squash

 I get a lot of questions about how to cut butternut squash, as the peel is so tough, and the flesh is very firm.
-While you can use a sharp knife and force and slice a butternut squash open horizontally, you can get the job done a little easier by microwaving the squash for a few minutes before cutting into it.
+While you can use a sharp knife with force and slice a butternut squash open horizontally, you can get the job done a little easier by microwaving the squash for a few minutes before cutting into it.
+This softens the outer peel, which makes slicing easier.
 You’ll find the knife just glides through.
-Once you cut it in half and scoop out the seeds, then you can choose to cut the squash into smaller pieces, if desired.
+Once you cut it in half and scoop out the seeds, then you can choose to cut the squash into smaller pieces or even peel it, according to your recipe.

 How to Peel a Butternut Squash